joone/fosscomics/content/posts/7. ITS and Hacker Culture/index.md

 tags: ITS, Hacker, PDP-1, PDP-6, DEC, ARPAnet, MIT AI Lab, Multics
 ---

-The hacker culture started with the [Tech Model Railroad Club](https://en.wikipedia.org/wiki/Tech_Model_Railroad_Club) at MIT.
+MIT's hacker culture started with the [Tech Model Railroad Club](https://en.wikipedia.org/wiki/Tech_Model_Railroad_Club) at MIT.
 This club built a model railroad and developed relay systems to keep the trains from colliding with each other[&lbrack;1&rbrack;][1].

 ![Three TMRC members stand around a model railroad, considering how to prevent collisions.](images/7_1.png)
 > "How do we keep the trains from crashing?"\